Louise Summers

 It is with a heavy heart that we announce the passing of Louise Summers, 86, who left this world on Wednesday, March 25, 2026, at Christian Care Assisted Living.
 A woman of warmth and resilience, Louise's life was a testament to her love for family, her joy in simple pleasures, and her enduring spirit.

 Born in Mendon, Louisiana, on April 24, 1939, to Luther Ross and Elsie Henderson, Louise was part of a large and vibrant family.
 At a young age, following the early passing of her mother, she moved to Muskegon, Michigan, where she was lovingly raised by her older sister, Lillian.
 This early chapter shaped the caring and nurturing woman she would become.
-For over 30 years, Louise was married to William "Willie" Summers Jr., and though they later divorced, they remained cherished friends until his passing in July 2021.
+For over 30 years, Louise was married to Willie Summers Jr., whom she raised five children with in Chicago, IL.
+Though they later divorced, they remained cherished friends until his passing on June 19, 2021.

 Louise dedicated her life to her family, serving as the heart of their home.
 Her role as a homemaker extended beyond her own children, as she lovingly cared for nearly every grandchild, many nieces, nephews, and cousins, leaving an indelible mark on multiple generations.
 Though her primary focus was family, she also worked for a short time at Polynesian Pools in Holland.